planetaryintelligence/drkarthik.github.io/karthikLab.md

 # karthikLab
 AI for complex systems research landing page (coming soon...)

-## Graduate students
+## Graduates, PhDs, Postdocs

-Please apply directly to KAIST, reach out to a KAIST [professor](https://gggs.kaist.ac.kr/english/all-professor/index) focusing on a domain and indicate interest in AI co-supervision with me.
+Please apply directly to KAIST, then indicate interest in AI co-supervision with me along with a KAIST [professor](https://gggs.kaist.ac.kr/english/all-professor/index) focusing on a domain.

 **Recent papers**